aminul91/Demo_Projects/laravelapi/Guideline.md

-Opwn a terminal here and write
+## Open a terminal here and write
 " php artisan serve"

+## Postman is better for the API test from Backend for this project

+## GET, POST, PUT PATCh, DELETE all operations are implemented

+## AUthentication token required for the operations

+##validation is also present for the URL